 - We do ask for a brief statement of support from a faculty member who has taught you or worked with you in research capacity.
 You should be discussing your interest in these graduate programs and applying for a nomination with this person already.
-Tell them they will be asked for a brief assessment (not a formal letter) by April 8.
+Tell them they will be asked for a brief assessment (not a formal letter) within a week of the deadline.
 This request should not come as a surprise to them!

 - Know that you can be an excellent student and an excellent candidate for a top graduate program, yet not be a competitive candidate for one of these scholarships.
 This does not mean that you should not apply—but it is important to know that academic excellence alone is insufficient for these scholarships.